robobee-repos/nginx-base/README.md

 ## Description

-This is a base image for Nginx.
-It modifies the parent image insofar as the Nginx serves per default on the ports `8080` and `8433` and is run as a non-priveleged user.
+This is a base image for [Nginx](https://nginx.org/en/).
+It uses the official [Nginx image](https://hub.docker.com/_/nginx/) as the base image and modifies the it insofar as the Nginx serves per default on the ports `8080` and `8433` and is run as a non-priveleged user.

 Furthermore,
 it can take input configuration files to override the image configuration